 Research

 Our group works on a wide range of topics in the field of behavioural ecology and conservation of invertebrates.
-We typically work with non-model organisms, including New Zealand giraffe weevils, fishing spiders and harvestmen – but the astounding diversity and beauty of Aotearoa New Zealand’s invertebrate fauna makes it easy to be distracted by new potential study species.
+We typically work with non-model organisms, including pepeke nguturoa (giraffe weevils), fishing spiders and harvestmen – but the astounding diversity and beauty of Aotearoa New Zealand’s invertebrate fauna makes it easy to be distracted by new potential study species.

 Evolution of Exaggerated Traits

 We are intrigued by the diversity of exaggerated traits displayed by males across the animal kingdom, especially those used as weapons.
 We explore the role of sexual selection in driving the evolution of weaponry using an integrated approach that combines morphology, ecology, behaviour and physiology.
-Current projects include comparative approaches to understanding weapon evolution and allometry in brentine weevils and long-legged harvestmen, and single-species projects focussing in on evolutionary oddities such as the New Zealand giraffe weevil and the ribbonwood fungus weevil.
+Current projects include comparative approaches to understanding weapon evolution and allometry in brentine weevils and long-legged harvestmen, and single-species projects focussing in on evolutionary oddities such as pepeke nguturoa and the ribbonwood fungus weevil.

 Interaction Between Pre- and Post-copulatory Selection